Spurious Feature Diversification Improves Out-of-distribution Generalization: Introduction

 \textbf{An improved method}.
 Our theoretical results indicate that the scaling of $\bar f$ and $\tilde f$ should be similar to maintain the improvement of the model ensemble.
 If $\tilde f$ is much more confident than $\bar f$, resulting in a larger scaling for $\tilde f$, the ensemble model can become biased towards $\tilde f$.
 Unfortunately, the scaling issue arises in WiSE-FT, which combines a pre-trained model and a fine-tuned model in the weight space.
 Empirical evidence shows that the pre-trained model is well calibrated, whereas the fine-tuned model is highly over-confident on OOD datasets, indicating a larger scaling compared to the pre-trained model.
 Based on these findings, we propose BAlaNced averaGing (BANG), which combines the pre-trained model with a model fine-tuned by over-confidence preventing methods like Label Smoothing and MixUp.
 We demonstrate that BANG improves vanilla WiSE-FT by approximately 1.9pp in average OOD performance across five ImageNet variants.

 To summarize, the following are the main contributions of the paper: \begin{itemize} \item By examining WiSE-FT, a popular method of ensemble-based models (EBM) that combines the pre-trained and fine-tuned model in the weight space, we discover an unexpected `FalseFalseTrue' phenomenon that WiSE-FT can correct a large fraction of OOD samples on which both individual models make wrong predictions.
-We further show that two individual models use different sets of features and WiSE-FT utilizes more diverse features. \item Through theoretical analysis on a multi-class classification problem with multiple spurious features, we provide a natural explanation for the observed phenomenon and show EBM can improve OOD performance by leveraging more diverse spurious features.
-Furthermore, we provide novel insights into the distinction between weight and output space ensemble. \item Contrary to the traditional belief that emphasizes the exclusive learning of invariant features for OOD, our findings suggest that incorporating diverse spurious features weakens their individual contributions, leading to improved overall OOD generalization performance.
+We further show that two individual models use different sets of features and WiSE-FT utilizes more diverse features. \item Through theoretical analysis on a multi-class classification problem with multiple spurious features, we provide a natural explanation for the observed phenomenon and show EBM can improve OOD performance through spurious features diversification.
+Additionally, our findings provide the first-ever explanation for the mysterious phenomenon of weight space ensembles outperforming output space ensembles in OOD scenarios. \item Contrary to the traditional belief that emphasizes the exclusive learning of invariant features for OOD, our findings suggest that incorporating diverse spurious features weakens their individual contributions, leading to improved overall OOD generalization performance.
 Through experiments on our MultiColorMNIST dataset, which contains multiple spurious features, we provide concrete evidence for the effectiveness of diverse spurious features. \item Based on our theoretical and empirical findings, we show that WiSE-FT can suffer from the over-confidence problem of the fine-tuned model, which skews the ensemble and deteriorates the OOD performance.
 We further propose a novel method BANG to remedy this problem, and it significantly improves the OOD performance. \end{itemize}